 - World War I: Allied troops occupy Constantinople, the capital of the Ottoman Empire.

 - World War I: Prime Minister of Australia Billy Hughes is expelled from the Labor Party over his support for conscription.

 - Zaian War: Berber tribesmen inflict the heaviest defeat of French forces in Morocco at the Battle of El Herri.

 - The 1901 Caister lifeboat disaster.

 - Bloody Sunday clashes in central London.

 - American Civil War: The three-day Battle of Bull's Gap ends in a Union rout as Confederates under Major General John C. Breckinridge pursue them to Strawberry Plains, Tennessee.

 - The Denny Party lands at Alki Point, before moving to the other side of Elliott Bay to what would become Seattle.

-	- James Braid first sees a demonstration of animal magnetism, which leads to his study of the subject he eventually calls hypnotism.
+- James Braid first sees a demonstration of animal magnetism by Charles Lafontaine, which leads to his study of the subject he eventually calls hypnotism.